Florida judge strikes down voter-approved same-sex marriage ban

 John Stemberger, who heads a conservative group that pushed for the 2008 same-sex marriage ban, said, “The judge in this decision has disrespected and in essence disenfranchised just under 5 million voters who ... defined this issue in our state constitution.”

-Garcia’s ruling triggered muted celebrations statewide as gay couples sensed the justice system was moving in their direction.
+Nationally, there are more than 70 court cases challenging same-sex marriage bans in 30 states, according to the Human Rights Campaign.

-“Imagine the day we could have the rights everybody else does.
-I never thought it would happen, and it’s about time,” said Luiz Felipe Cavalcanti, 48, a real estate broker who joined a gathering at the Miami Beach Gay and Lesbian Visitors Center.
+Don Price Johnston, 44, who is among six gay couples now awaiting a Miami judge’s decision in a separate lawsuit challenging the same-sex marriage ban, welcomed the latest ruling.
+“We don’t have to be first, we’re happy because it’s a win for all of Florida,” he said.

-Writing by Letitia Stein; Additional reporting by Colleen Jenkins, Bill Cotterell and Barbara Liston; Editing by David Adams and Will Dunham
+Writing by Letitia Stein; Additional reporting by Colleen Jenkins and Bill Cotterell; Editing by David Adams, Susan Heavey